paulm17/raikou/README.md

 ### Changes to components

-The following components have been altered from the original mantine spec:
+The following components have been altered from the original raikou spec:

 1. App Shell